code-with-abdullah/100-days-of-code-2021/code/Day028-FinishingSequelize/README.md

-# This is my twenty-second day in the #100DaysOfCode challenge
+# This is my twenty-eighth day in the #100DaysOfCode challenge

 ## Technologies used
  * Node JS
  * Express JS
  * Templating engine : EJS
+ * Seqelize

 ## Thoughts
- I implemented the delete product functionality.
-Removing from cart was also implemented.
+ I completed the implementation of Sequelize.